sibbiii/how-we-dev-mw/doc/source/02_version_control.md

 ![merkle tree](img/2/merkle.png)

-1. **We store all build inputs in a single Git repository**.
-This includes code, tests, configuration, and infrastructure.
+1. **We version control all build inputs in a single Git repository**.
+This means storing there code, tests, configuration, and infrastructure-configuration.
 2. In case we need large binaries in our workspace or for our build, we serve them via Git-LFS, the build-system, or other standard means from Artifactory.
 Importantly, linking must be done by hash.
 3. **We consume well-separated internal and external dependencies with stable and clearly defined interfaces by hash** from Artifactory.
-For example: Python, Gtest, Docker images, Python PIP packages, or Conan Packages.
-Linking external input by version, filename, unique id, tag, or ":latest" is not allowed, as this allows the build inputs to change, making the build potentially non-deterministic.
+For example: Python, Gtest, Docker images, or Python PIP packages.
+Linking external input by version, filename, id, tag, or ":latest" is not allowed, as this allows the build inputs to change, making the build potentially non-deterministic.
 4. We must not consume build inputs from systems such as Jira, MongoDB, Polarion, or any cloud service for reproducibility reasons.
 If required, a copy (or a link by hash to Artifactory) may be added to Git via pull request.
 5. **We use the standardized WSL** provided by our company to make the complete development environment reproducible.